NPKelly/CS481-X-S20-capstone-homecu/docs/NickKelly.md

 I created some more tasks based on the user stories that we have selected for the first "Sprint".
 I also worked on one of the tasks which required me to generate Model representations of each table in our database.

+### February 27, 2020

+The first task that I assigned myself to is to authenticate users when they attempt to log in.
+I researched how django handles things like retrieving information from the database and how passwords are hashed.
+It turns out django has a functionality called a User model which handles simple user creation and user authentication.
+To incorporate this model into our project I will have to extend this model so it fits with the user table that the sponsor provided us.

+## Week 7

+### March 2, 2020

+Today I began implementing the User Verification feature for our login.
+Extending the AbstractBaseUser model was not difficult.
+Slight modifications had to be made to the database schema such as renaming 'username' to 'user_name', these probably could have been avoided but I could not find a solution.
+After the AbstractBaseUser model was extended a UserManager had to be created to handle actions that affect the users in the table such as queries on the DB.
+As development progressed I got to the point of taking input from the user.
+This is where I am currently blocked and I am researching the ways to handle input and authenticate it against the User models.